AmziLS/AmziProlog/README.md

 Examples for all core Prolog uses, language bindings, and Prolog extensions are available under samples/.

-Finally, apart from a simple IDE (under wide-IDE/), there is also an Eclipse plugin that provides a more complete experience, under eclipse_plugin/.
+Finally, apart from a simple Windows IDE (under winIDE/), there is also an Eclipse plugin that provides a more complete experience, under eclipse_plugin/.

 # Building and Debugging